A river runs through

 This project has been assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body and the Canberra Glassworks Artist in Residence Program.

 The word ‘rival’ once referred to those who shared a ‘rivus’ (the same water or channel): people whose lives were linked not through conflict but through interbeing.
+This is not a neat analogy between gender and water, but an invitation to stay with their struggles, their autonomy, and their resistance to being fixed or fully known.

 A river runs through presents new works by Spence Messih that trace the intertwined currents of water and gender.
 Working across sculpture, print, and film, Messih develops a material language shaped by tension, movement and contradiction.